-The Isofic anchorage points are located on the forward facing rear seats with 2x fixed positions provided.
+The Isofix anchorage points are located on the forward facing rear seats with 2x fixed positions provided.
+Ascari ISO point x1 located on the Aisle seat only.

 The ISOFIX system comprises two rigid attachment arms on the child seat that attach to anchor points on the rear seat frame, located where the cushion and backrest meet.
-Positions are marked on the cushions
+Positions are marked on the cushions.